DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPivotGrid/3 Methods/bindChart(chart_integrationOptions).md

         <tr>
             <td><b>dataValues</b></td>
             <td>Array</td>
             <td>Data of the current cell.
-Contains several values if the pivot grid has several data fields.</td>
+Contains more than one value if the pivot grid has multiple data fields.</td>
         </tr>
         <tr>
             <td><b>dataIndex</b></td>